-Join Mount Saint Mary’s Center for the Advancement of Women and more than 450 professional women from across Los Angeles for our annual conference featuring inspiring keynotes, powerful workshops and engaging panels with female industry leaders who are at the top of their game.
+Join Mount Saint Mary’s Center for the Advancement of Women and professional women from across Los Angeles and the nation for our virtual conference featuring inspiring keynotes, powerful workshops and engaging panels with female industry leaders who are at the top of their game.

 What's in it for you: